Golden Still: Warriors sweep Cavs for second straight title

 James, who said he "pretty much played the last three games with a broken hand" after injuring himself in frustration following Game 1, finished with 23 points and spent the final minutes on the bench, contemplating what went wrong and maybe his next move.

 Following the game, he sat quietly in his corner locker with a towel draped over his head.
-He arrived at his postgame news conference with a large black brace on his right hand.
-James explained the injury was "self-inflicted" following an overtime loss in Game 1, which included a reversed official's call and teammate J.R.
+He arrived at his postgame news conference with a large black brace on his right hand and explained the injury was "self-inflicted" following an overtime loss in Game 1, which included a reversed official's call and teammate J.R.
 Smith dribbling out the clock to end regulation.

 Act IV between the Warriors and Cavs featured a drama-filled Game 1.
 But from there on, Durant, Curry, Thompson, Draymond Green and the rest of this California crew showed why they're the game's gold standard.